amirjs/Get-IntuneAssignments/README.md

 - PowerShell 7 or higher
 - Microsoft Graph PowerShell SDK modules (will be automatically installed if missing):
+    - DeviceManagementConfiguration.Read.All
+    - DeviceManagementApps.Read.All
-  - Microsoft.Graph.Authentication
+    - DeviceManagementManagedDevices.Read.All
-  - Microsoft.Graph.Beta.DeviceManagement
+    - DeviceManagementServiceConfig.Read.All
-  - Microsoft.Graph.Beta.Groups
+    - DeviceManagementScripts.Read.All
-  - Microsoft.Graph.Beta.Devices.CorporateManagement
+    - Group.Read.All
-  - Microsoft.Graph.Beta.DeviceManagement.Enrollment
+    - Directory.Read.All
+    - CloudPC.Read.All (for Cloud PC Role Assignments)

 ## API Permissions

 The following Microsoft Graph API permissions are required: